 On the opposite end of the spectrum, be sure that you don’t put important things off until too late during the summer.
 It’s all about finding the balance between giving yourself a rest and making sure that everything that needs to get done, still gets done, so that you can start off on the right foot.

 A gap year is when a student takes a year off of school to pursue something that is generally not related to advancing their education through a degree.
-Students often choose to take a gap year after graduating from high school but before enrolling in a higher ed institution.
+Students often choose to take them after graduating from high school but before enrolling in a higher ed institution.

 However, there are also other times in which students might take a gap year, such as while in college, or after graduating from college but before enrolling in a master’s program or starting a full-time job.

-In this post, I will highlight everything you need to know about taking a gap year, from what goes down during it, to pros and cons, to common questions, and even a mini-interview with someone who is currently on a gap year!
+In this post, I highlight everything you need to know about taking a gap year, from what goes down during it, to pros and cons, to common questions, and even a mini-interview with someone who is currently on one!

-Also, read until the end to hear a little bit about my own thoughts on taking a gap year, and to get more information on additional gap year-related reading.
+Also, read until the end to hear a little bit about my own thoughts on gap years, and to get more information on additional gap year-related reading.

 There are several reasons why a student might choose to take a gap year at any given time.

 One popular reason students cite for taking a gap year from their education is to be able to gain unique life experiences.
 This could be through backpacking across a continent, performing service or volunteer work with an organization, learning a new language, or a myriad of other experiences.